yast/yast-storage-ng/doc/upgrade.md

 This could make the upgrade useless when some important mount point is not properly mounted, for example, when mounting an encrypted /usr silently fails.

-Those problems are now fixed for SLE-15-SP1, see Pull Requests for [libstorage-ng](https://github.com/openSUSE/libstorage-ng/pull/589), [yast2-storage-ng](https://github.com/yast/yast-storage-ng/pull/790) and [yast2-update](https://github.com/yast/yast-update/pull/115).
+Those problems are now fixed for SLE-15-SP1, see pull requests for [libstorage-ng](https://github.com/openSUSE/libstorage-ng/pull/589), [yast2-storage-ng](https://github.com/yast/yast-storage-ng/pull/790) and [yast2-update](https://github.com/yast/yast-update/pull/115).